Close up of person’s legs and feet wearing brown work boots. A hose is spraying water on the workboots but the water slides off.

 Choose Insulation for Your Conditions

 If you’ll be facing cold, wet conditions, you definitely want well-insulated work boots.
-Think about the temperatures you’ll be in, but don’t stop there!
+Think about the temperatures you’ll be in and if it's a RefrigiWear® work boot, check the Comfort Rating, but don’t stop there!
 You also need to think about your activity level.

 If you’re sitting most of the day, driving machinery or ice fishing, you’ll probably need more insulation because you aren’t generating body heat.
 But if you’re on your feet, you’ll build up heat in your shoes as you move.
 Too much insulation will cause you to sweat and make you uncomfortable.